joshbrew/Digital-Spectroscope/README.md

 Additionally required:
 - 1080p Arducam + 10deg or 20deg M12 lens.
 Remove IR filters over lenses for more bandwidth.
+- - We are still working on identifying the best off the shelf sources (they all have different presets).
 - 1000 line/mm diffraction grating, tape it over the rectangular piece that fits over the lenses.
 You can find these stock online in kid's science kits.
 - Uses single edge stainless steel razor blades glued over the slit
 - The screws on the front plate for adjusting the slit are M1.6 12mm.
 You can use a sheet of paper as spacer.